Signed in as:

 For example:

 Some people, mostly antenna designers, prefer to think in terms of the impedance that the Common Mode Choke presents to common mode current.
-A higher choking impedance means less common mode current will be allowed onto the feedline coax.
-Exactly how much choking impedance is required is determined by the antenna and feedline system and is very difficult to determine.
+A higher choking impedance means less common mode current will be conducted onto the feedline coax.
+The minimum amount of choking impedance required is a function of your specific antenna and feedline system and is very difficult to determine.
 So, in general, more is better.

 Locally generated noise is picked up the coax shield, which acts like any other antenna wire.
 Common sources of such noise are switching power supplies, LED lighting, and electric motors.
 If Common Mode Chokes are not employed, this noise hurts in several ways: